 - What is the limitation period applicable to actions to enforce international arbitration awards rendered outside your jurisdiction?

-The limitation period applicable for filing an action to enforce an international arbitration award is not determined in the procedural rules of Turkish law.
+The limitation period applicable for filing an action to enforce an international arbitration award is not determined by the procedural rules of Turkish law.
 However, the Execution and Bankruptcy Act foresees a ten-year limitation period for the enforcement of judgments.
 Although the relevant provision of the Execution and Bankruptcy Act does not refer to international arbitration awards directly, it is advisable to file actions to enforce international arbitration awards within ten years of the finalisation of the arbitration award.

-Length of enforcement proceedings
+Length of Enforcement Proceedings

 - How long do enforcement proceedings in the local court take, from the date of filing the application to the date when the first instance court makes its final order?
 Is there an expedited procedure?